Yahapi/yahapi/pages/faq.md

 ## How can I contribute?

 Please do!
-The source of Yahapi is on Github, open up a pull request
+Yahapi is hosted on [Github](https://github.com/nielskrijger/yahapi), if you feel like contributing open up an [issue](https://github.com/nielskrijger/yahapi/issues) to start off a discussion or create a [Pull Request](https://github.com/nielskrijger/yahapi/pulls) with your suggested changes.